 Do you have loose dentures?

 Over time, continuous pressure on the gum tissue and jawbone from complete dentures results in bone loss and shrinking tissue.
 This shrinking leads to loose fitting dentures.
-Whether or not a new set of removable complete dentures depends on how much a patient’s gum tissue and bone has changed.
+Whether or not a new set of removable complete dentures will work depends upon how much a patient’s gum tissue and bone has changed.

-- Is the patient satisfied with the appearance of the denture teeth?
+- Is the patient satisfied with the appearance of the dentures?

 - Is the bite functional with loose dentures?